robrant/pi-setup/docs/running.md

 ### Hostname

-You can use the `hostname` tag to change the system hostname of your RPI.
+You can use the `hostname` tag to change the system hostname of your Pi and change references to it in the `hosts` file in this playbook.
+The `change_hostname` variable determines whether to change the system hostname (in `/etc/hostname`) or not.
 Change the following variables in `playbook.yml`:

 		vars:
-		- hostname: <your new hostname in here>
+			- new_hostname_prefix: <your new hostname prefix>
+			- change_hostname: ( yes | no ) # (default is yes)

-## Defaults
+## Keyboard and Timezone Defaults
 Sensible (for me) defaults are provided for the keyboard layout and timezone.
 To change them, edit `playbook.yml`, changing: